 A student may request in writing to be withdrawn from the program.
 This means that the student ends participation in the degree program completely and is no longer a student of the seminary.
-The procedure for such withdrawal is done in consultation with Registrar.
-If a student simply stops attending classes or discontinues work in the program for more than a full school year, without either contacting the seminary or responding to Registrar repeated attempts at contact by seminary personnel, the student will be withdrawn or dropped from the program by vote of the DMin Committee.
+Consult with Registrar about this procedure.
+If a student simply stops attending classes or discontinues work in the program for more than a full school year, without either contacting the seminary or responding to repeated attempts at contact by seminary personnel, the student will be withdrawn or dropped from the program.